Automattic/color-studio/README.md

 # Color Studio

-> The computational color palette for Muriel, our design language system.
+> The computational color palette for a design language system focused on accessibility and inclusion.

 ## What’s Inside